gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 20: Saturday, September 28, 2024 - Side Effects & IO Handling
 Setup for getting the host machines ip address, returning it, then modifying it by adding a port number.

+### Day 21: Sunday, September 29, 2024 - Rest

+### Day 22: Monday, September 30, 2024 - Pure Functions
+Checking to see if username exists.
+Ideally, I would be accessing the usernames with an impure function to get a copy of names in a database or some other data structure somewhere.
+But for today, this store of valid usernames is contained within the function that checks for them itself.